opiliones/Snail/README.md

   @
   ```
 * fork
-  This command executes argument command or closure in background.
+  This command executes argument command or closure in background,
+  and returns its process id.
   ```
   @ timeo 1 {fork {sleep 2}; echo a}
   a